 - Communicate with you and other individuals;

-- Make assessments and take decisions, including whether to provide you with our products and services, on what terms and the likelihood of non-disclosure.
+- Make assessments and take decisions, including whether to pay your claim or pursue any losses against you or a third party, provide you with our products and services, on what terms and whether you are eligible for a payment plan.
 For further information, see Automated Decision Making;

 - Process payments when you purchase a product or service and any refunds;

-- Manage relationships with third parties, e.g. advisers and service providers;
+- Manage relationships with third parties, e.g. brokers and service providers;

 - Prevent, detect and investigate fraud and other crime, including by carrying out fraud, sanctions and anti-money laundering checks.
 For further information see Fraud and Other Financial Crime;

 - Improve our products and services, provide staff training and maintain information security, including by recording and monitoring telephone calls;